t-taniai/TSS_CVPR2016_Demo/Readme.txt

     {
         [float] : Normalized x coordinate. (int)(x * wk) is x coodinate in this level.
         [float] : Normalized y coordinate. (int)(y * hk) is y coodinate in this level.
-        [float] : Sum of absolute gradient of paches (reliability of this feature).
+        [float] : Sum of absolute gradient of paches (feature reliability).
 Not refered by default.
         [float array] : Feature vector data (float array[dim]).
     }
 }